All Products

 Addon ack-onepilot uninstalled.

-2. Restart your application pod.
+2. Restart the application pods.

-Use the console
+Uninstall using the console

 1. Log on to the ACK console.
-In the left-side navigation pane, click Clusters.
+In the left navigation pane, click Clusters.

 2. On the Clusters page, find the one you want to manage and click its name.
-In the left-side navigation pane, choose Operations > Add-ons.
+In the left navigation pane, click Add-ons.

-3. On the Add-ons page, click the Logs and Monitoring tab, find the ack-onepilot component, and then click Uninstall in the lower-right corner.
+3. On the Add-ons page, click the Logs and Monitoring tab, find the ack-onepilot component, and click Uninstall in the lower-right corner.

-4. In the message that appears, click OK.
+4. In the dialog box that appears, click OK.

-5. Restart your application pod.
+5. Restart the application pods.

 1. Log on to the ACK console.
-In the left-side navigation pane, click Clusters.
+In the left navigation pane, click Clusters.

-4. Restart your application pod.
+4. Restart the application pods.